-To gain a permanent place in a county side purely on your ability as an off-spinner is the equivalent of climbing Mount Everest.
-The best known Notts off-spinners are Hemmings, Wells, White and Smales – all of whom had years of apprenticeship with other counties prior to arriving at Trent Bridge.
+And yet, few young off-spinners succeed without some trying experiences; the best known Notts off-spinners are Hemmings, Wells, White and Smales – each of whom had years of apprenticeship with other counties prior to arriving at Trent Bridge.

-In the same year he was on the playing staff at Trent Bridge and made two Championship appearances.
-In the autumn of 2002, he went up to Wadham College, Oxford, where he won his blue in all three years and led the University in 2004 and 2005.
+In 2002 he was on the playing staff at Trent Bridge and made two Championship appearances before going up to Wadham College, Oxford, where he won his blue in all three years and led the University in 2004 and 2005.

-During those seasons he returned to notts in his summer cavacations, but it was not until 2006 that he was available for the full summer at Trent Bridge.
+During those seasons he returned to Notts in his summer vacations, but it was not until 2006 that he was available for the full summer at Trent Bridge.
 He captained the seconds and was often seen in the Wollaton side, bowling in tandem with his father, a left arm spinner.
-With a legal degree under his cap he may fight for equality for off